Students most commonly enter the science and technology

 content of the statement and the quality of the writing.
 Questions

 that the statement typically should address include the following:

-How did you become interested in science and
+How did you become interested in communicating about science and

-technology journalism?
+technology?
 What background do you bring to the field?
 Why does our

 program interest you?
 What might you envision doing during your

 The writing should be clear, concise, well organized, and